Categories

 As we are exposed to the cultures and languages of different Spanish-speaking countries like Spain, Mexico, and Colombia, it might be time to brush up on our Spanish skills.
 When it comes to perfecting our Spanish, we need to first go back to the basics: grammar.
 A fundamental part of Spanish grammar includes prepositions, such as por (for), para (for), con (with), contra (against), de (of), and a (to).

-In this article, we’re going to examine some of the most useful prepositions that are commonly confused by non-native Spanish speakers: de vs. a.
+In this article, we’re going to list the most commonly used prepositions in Spanish, and examine some of the most useful prepositions that are commonly confused by non-native Spanish speakers: de vs. a.
 In this master guide, you will learn:

 • The differences between de vs. a